-- Step 1: Raw metric values are collected from the data sources. - Step 2: Raw metric values are converted into metric scores, on a scale from 1.00 - 4.99. - Step 3: The metric scores are combined to generate an element score. - Step 4: The element score is used to generate an element rating.
+- Step 1: Raw metric values are collected from the data sources. - Step 2: Raw metric values are converted into metric scores, on a scale from 1.00 4.99. - Step 3: The metric scores are combined to generate element scores. - Step 4: The element scores are used to generate element ratings.